-- 3 1/2 inch peel and cut pieces galangal
+- 3 1/2 inch pieces galangal

-- 6 cups chicken or vegetable stock
+- 8 cups chicken stock

-- 1-2 tbsp fish sauce
+- 2 tsp fish sauce

-- 2 limes
+- Juice of 2 limes

-- 1 cup Thai basil leaves
+- 1 cup Thai basil leaves, chopped

-- 2-3 cup forbidden rice, cooked (1 cup dry)
+- 1.5 cup forbidden rice, cooked (~¾ cup dry)

-- 2 chicken breasts (optional)
+- 2 chicken breasts

 - Heat oil in large soup pot or dutch oven on medium heat.
 Add onion, garlic, lemongrass roots and shells, galangal, ginger, and chilies.
 Cook 3-5 minutes, or until onion starts to soften.

-- Optional: Add chicken breasts, cooking on medium heat for 15-20 minutes, or until cooked through.
+- Remove galangal and hard lemongrass shells.
 Remove cooked chicken, allow to cool, then shred with fork and return to soup.